sheilaje/Beep-Boop/README.md

 Example input - 30
 Expected output - I'm sorry .I'm afraid I can't do it._
 * _The first exception should apply only if exception 2 and 3 dont apply.
-Example input -0040
+Example input - 4
-Expected output -  Beep
+Expected output -  "Beep!","Boop!",2,"I'm sorry.
+I'm afraid I can't do that.",4_

 ## Known Bugs